Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

 Tables \ref{tab:multiclass_summary_pre-trained} and \ref{tab:multilabel_summary_pre-trained} present the detailed results of these analyses for MCC and MLC tasks, respectively.
-Similarly to the analyses in the previous section, we report model accuracy (\%) in the case of MCC tasks and mean average precision (\%) in the case of MLC tasks.
+Similar to the analyses in the previous section, we report model accuracy (\%) in the case of MCC tasks and mean average precision (\%) in the case of MLC tasks.
 We also report the rank of the models, averaged over the respective datasets.
-Considering MCC tasks (Table \ref{tab:multiclass_summary_pre-trained}), the models achieve very good performance (accuracy over 90\%) on 14 (out of 15) tasks, with (almost) perfect results in five of those.
-Notably, we observed significant performance improvements, compared to model-counterparts trained from scratch, on smaller datasets (such as \textit{WHU-RS19, Optimal31, UC Merced, SIRI-WHU, RSSCN7, and CLRS}), reaffirming the utility of transfer learning from large datasets in the context of EO image classification tasks.
-In terms of model architectures, DenseNet ranks at the top among the model architectures.
-However, in contrast to our previous analysis of models trained from scratch, here the ranking is not the clearest indicator of overall performance: In many cases, the performance of ViTs is practically identical to DenseNets, achieving best performance in 6 out of 15 cases.
-This is further highlighted for the case of the challenging \textit{So2SAT} task, where the ViT model leads to an accuracy of 68.55\%, in contrast to DenseNet with an accuracy of 65.75\%.
-In this specific case, we observed that over-fitting remains an issue, even for pre-trained models.
-Our inspection of the train/validation loss trends showed that, with training errors decreasing, validation errors increased almost instantly (after 1-2 epochs) regardless of the model at hand.
-This fortunately is not the case for the remaining tasks, where we observed a decent performance overall.
-The models, especially the top-half ranked, achieved stable and mostly comparable performance.
+Considering MCC tasks (Table \ref{tab:multiclass_summary_pre-trained}), most models achieve very good performance (accuracy over 90\%) on 14 (out of 15) tasks, with (almost) perfect results in five of those.
+Notably, we observed significant performance improvements, compared to model counterparts trained from scratch, on smaller datasets (such as \textit{WHU-RS19, Optimal31, UC Merced, SIRI-WHU, RSSCN7, and CLRS}), reaffirming the utility of transfer learning from large datasets in the context of EO image classification tasks.
+In terms of model architectures, the ViT ranks at the top among the model architectures, achieving the best performance in 6 out of 15 cases, followed by DenseNet161, SwinT, and ResNet152 with lower but comparable performance.
+Transformer architectures, and ViTs in particular, typically require large amounts of training data \cite{dosovitskiy2020image,Paul_Chen_2022} for learning robust, good performing models.
+As a result, using pre-trained models and fine-tuning them leads to substantial performance improvements, compared to training them from scratch.
+The performance of ViTs is further highlighted for the case of the challenging \textit{So2SAT} task, where the ViT model leads to an accuracy of 68.55\%, in contrast to the next ranked DenseNet and SwinT with an accuracy of 65.75\% and 65.95\%, respectively.
+In this specific case of \textit{So2SAT}, we observed that over-fitting remains an issue, even for pre-trained models.
+Our further investigation of the train/validation loss trends showed that, regardless of the model at hand, with the training loss decreasing, the validation errors increase almost instantly (after 1-2 epochs) - a typical trend observed in over-fitting models (see Figure~\ref{fig:so2sat_learning_curve} that illustrates such behavior in a ViT model).
+This, fortunately, is not the case for the remaining tasks, where we observed a decent performance overall.
+Most models, especially the top half ranked, achieved stable and mostly comparable performance.